Segmentation of EM showers for neutrino experiments with deep graph neural networks: Experiments and results

-Further analysis is performed on recovered showers.
-To separate recovered showers from other types of showers, we use XGBoost Classifier~\cite{XGB}. figure~\ref{fig:xgb} represents average results for the three-fold cross-validation receiver operating characteristic (ROC) and precision-recall (Pr-R) curves.
-ROC curve illustrates the diagnostic capabilities of the binary classifier by plotting the true positive rate (TPR) (eq.~\ref{eq5}) versus the false positive rate (FPR) (eq.~\ref{eq6}) at various threshold settings.
-The precision-recall curve shows the trade-off between precision (eq. ~\ref{eq7}) and recall, i.e. TPR, for different thresholds.
-The blue area surrounding the graphs corresponds to the deviation of the three-fold cross-validation results.
-The area under the ROC curve (AUC) and average precision metrics are equal to 84\% and 95\%, correspondingly.
+For binary classification of the clusters, we train an XGBoost classifier with 300 trees and $\max_{\textrm{depth}}$ of 9 on the validation part of the data and evaluate on the test part.
+Figures~\ref{fig:rocauc} and ~\ref{fig:pr_rec} show the averages and standard deviations for receiver operating characteristic (ROC) and precision-recall (Pr-R) curves on the 10-fold cross-validation.
+ROC curve illustrates the diagnostic capabilities of the binary classifier by plotting the true positive rate (TPR) versus the false positive rate (FPR) at various threshold settings.
+The precision-recall curve shows the trade-off between precision and recall, i.e. TPR, for different thresholds.
+The area under the ROC curve (ROC-AUC) and average precision score (PR-AUC) are equal to 80\% and 96\%, correspondingly.